This post will cover some of the best activities to enjoy in Rome.

 FAMILY-FRIENDLY ATTRACTIONS IN ROME

-It’s not always easy to find fun activities with your family, but there are quite a few excellent options.
+It’s not always easy to find fun activities to do in Rome with your family, but there are quite a few excellent options.

 For even more ideas, read our master post for things to do with kids in Rome.